tapzx2/digital-garden/content/08 Reference Notes and Libraries/Forte2023PARASystemQuickStart.md

 5. be flexible.
 It doesn't matter that you have 4 main categories.
 Two works: i.e. Hot - Cold.
 Or add a systems folder for 6.
 6. Use same organizational system on everywhere.
 Each system adds mental load.
 ## Upkeep
 1. retitle new items in inbox to something useful.
-Same vein as -  [[write concept and permanent notes with titles for academic writing, aggregation, and memory recall]]
+Same vein as -  [[1a - On Writing Titles]]
 2. Sort in to para - will this help me move a current project forward? yes - projects. will this help me uphold an area of responsibility? yes - aor.
 Interest?
 Otherwise, delete.
 This also helps refresh work / ideas that have been done too.
 3. Update active projects.
 Move stuff to archives or out of it.